slowernews/wisdom-tldr/chapters/chapter_3_action.md

 This saves the time needed to make decisions, in particular when under pressure.

 Accepting information which confirms our beliefs is easy and requires little mental energy.
 Yet contradicting information causes us to shy away, grasping for a reason to discard it.
+-->

+> *'Not everything that counts can be counted, and not everything that can be counted counts.' -- Albert Einstein*

 > *'There are no facts, only interpretations.' -- Friedrich Nietzsche*
-> *'The truth will set you free, but first it will piss you off.' -- Gloria Steinem*
-> *'Believe only half of what you see and nothing that you hear.' --  Edgar Allan Poe* -->

-> *'Not everything that counts can be counted, and not everything that can be counted counts.' -- Albert Einstein*

 > *'Statistics are like bikinis.
 What they reveal is suggestive, but what they conceal is vital.' -- Aaron Levenstein*

 Analysis is an art, not a science.

 The main problem with analysis is our human tendency to think that what we see is all there is, without realizing that what we see is being filtered.
 Everyone is biased.

+> *'Believe only half of what you see and nothing that you hear.' --  Edgar Allan Poe*

 > *'Everything we hear is an opinion, not a fact.
 Everything we see is a perspective, not the truth.' -- Marcus Aurelius*